 We started the business apartment platform WOCALS (World Wide Locals) as we have been expats on our own and we know the challenges one often faces when finding a new home abroad.
 We focus on offering standard furnished apartments and boarding houses so that you can find all kinds of apartments from small and budget-friendly to high-end.

-Feel free to ask, in case you have some questions or if you are in need of a stay for you or your family in Düsseldorf.
+Feel free to ask, in case you have some questions or if you require a stay for you or your family in Düsseldorf.

 Once you’re ready to move in —> read this guide: “The 5-Step Process to Moving into Your New Apartment in Germany